adrybakov/wulfric/docs/source/contribute/documentation.rst

 * "contribute" folder

-  Root folder for the  documentation of how to contribute to wulfric.
+  Folder for the  documentation of how to contribute to wulfric.

+* "img" folder

+  All images should be placed here.

 Docstrings